 Quick Background

 I was in the process of getting a new mobile phone and was open to changing service providers as part of the transaction.
-I went to the incumbent provider first and then went to one of their direct competitors after to have a comparison and understand some of my options.
+I went to the incumbent provider first and then to one of their direct competitors afterward to make a comparison and understand some of my options.
 This is a review of my experience at the direct competitor and five things that I think the salesperson did really well in his sales pitch.

 1. He started out by focusing on me.